ovh/docs/pages/web_cloud/web_hosting/git_integration_webhosting/guide.en-gb.md

 ![Multisite](/pages/assets/screens/control_panel/product-selection/web-cloud/web-hosting/multisite/delete-git-association-popup.png){.thumbnail}

 The message informs you that the deletion will apply to all domain names attached to your directory.
-Tick the `Do you want to empty the contents of the <your_directory>`{.action} directory if you also want to delete the contents (folders and files) of the directory.
+Tick the `Do you want to empty the contents of the <your_directory>`{.action} option if you also want to delete the contents (folders and files) of the directory.

 1\.
 If you select the check box, the following window appears: